 Liability coverage protects against things like funeral expenses, pain and suffering and bail bonds.
 How much coverage you buy is your choice, but buy as large an amount as possible.

 Med pay and Personal Injury Protection (PIP)

 Medical payments and Personal Injury Protection insurance provide coverage for expenses like EMT expenses, rehabilitation expenses and funeral costs.
-They are used to cover expenses not covered by your health insurance program or if you are not covered by health insurance.
+They are used to covering expenses not covered by your health insurance program or if you are not covered by health insurance.
 They cover you and your occupants as well as any family member struck as a pedestrian.
-PIP is not an option in every state but it provides additional coverages not offered by medical payments coverage
+PIP is not an option in every state, but it provides additional coverage not offered by medical payment’s coverage.

 This covers damage OTHER than collision with another vehicle or object.
 A deductible will apply and the remainder of the damage will be paid by comprehensive coverage.